History of Dedham, Massachusetts, 1900–1999: 1960s

 In July 1961, Connie Hines returned with great fanfare to Dedham after appearing on Mr. Ed.
 The 1948 Dedham High School graduate rode into Dedham Square in a convertible with a Dedham Police Department escort.
 The red carpet was rolled out for her in front of Memorial Hall.
 Town officials gave her a Key to the Town and Ralph Eaton, her principal at Dedham High School, presented her with a bouquet of roses.
-She later hosted a reception of Hotel 128 for her high school classmates.
+She later hosted a reception at Hotel 128 for her high school classmates.

 After an executive order signed by President John F. Kennedy in 1961 allowed federal employees to unionize, the Federal Employees Veterans Association met in an emergency convention in Dedham.
 They voted to reorganize themselves into the National Association of Government Employees, today a large and powerful public union.

 David Stanley Jacubanis robbed a bank in Dedham in 1962, after he was paroled in Vermont.
 He was, for a time, on the Federal Bureau of Investigation's 10 Most Wanted List.
 The day after Thanksgiving, 1963, Santa Claus arrived by helicopter and landed at the Dedham Plaza.

+When a new Babe Ruth League baseball field was opened on Rustcraft Road in the 1960s, the first recorded hit there was from the bat of Kenneth Martin.
+Later, Martin met Sonny Liston near Mary Hartigan's restaurant.
+Martin invited Liston to a game at Rustcraft, and Liston accepted.
+The heavyweight champion was mobbed by the crowd when he arrived.

+1970s

+In 1976, the Dedham Retired Men's Club was founded.
+Also in 1976, the Dedham Clippers Swim Team was formed by JuJu Mucciaccio.